supertref/Reex/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package relianced/reliance-qt for Debian-based Linux systems.
-If you compile relianced/reliance-qt yourself, there are some useful files here.
+This directory contains files used to package Reecored/Reecore-qt for Debian-based Linux systems.
+If you compile Reecored/Reecore-qt yourself, there are some useful files here.

-## reliance: URI support ##
+## Reecore: URI support ##

-reliance-qt.desktop  (Gnome / Open Desktop)
+Reecore-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install reliance-qt.desktop
+	sudo desktop-file-install Reecore-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your relianceqt binary to `/usr/bin` and the `../../share/pixmaps/reliance128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your Reecoreqt binary to `/usr/bin` and the `../../share/pixmaps/Reecore128.png` to `/usr/share/pixmaps`

-reliance-qt.protocol (KDE)
+Reecore-qt.protocol (KDE)